jslmorrison/jslmorrison.github.io/content/posts/terraform-digital-ocean-droplet.md

   token = var.do_token
 }

-# a previousy created ssh key added to your DO account
+# a previously created ssh key added to your DO account
 data "digitalocean_ssh_key" "terraform" {
   name = "my-do-key"
 }